R-kill-9/Hacking-Notes/Web Application Security Testing/Attack Vectors/SQL Injection/In-Band SQL Injection/Union-Based SQL Injection.md

 ' ORDER BY N -- (error 500, N exceeds the column count)
 ```
-> Note the space after the double dash

 Once a certain number causes an error, we can deduce that the original query has fewer columns than this value.